garrypas/dinqyjs/README.md

 Tiny
 ----

-8kb minified.
+Barely 8kb minified.
 A footprint that will barely register.

 Simple
 ------